 Short-term investments include corporate bonds that are classified as available-for-sale expected to be sold within the next twelve months.
-These bonds, with an amortized basis of \$250 and \$3,804 at July 2, 2011 and April 2, 2011 respectively, and with a maturity date of July 2011, were measured at fair value by using quoted prices in active markets for identical assets and are classified as Level 1 of the valuation hierarchy.
-The impact of these investments on results of operations and financial position was not significant.
-During the quarter ended July 2, 2011, \$3,549 in corporate bonds were either sold or matured.
-As a result, the Company recognized a gain of \$84 which was recorded in other non-operating expense.
+These bonds, with an amortized basis of \$0 and \$3,804 at December 31, 2011 and April 2, 2011 respectively, were measured at fair value by using quoted prices in active markets for identical assets and are classified as Level 1 of the valuation hierarchy.
+All such bonds reached their respective maturities as of July 2011.
+Corporate bonds in the amount of \$3,799 were either sold or matured during the nine month period ended December 31, 2011.
+As a result, the Company recognized a gain of \$84 which was recorded in other non-operating expense in the nine month period ended December 31, 2011.